-- that they have a responsibility to provide a safe environment in which children can learn; - where to find the Multi-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods. - the role of filtering and monitoring and the process for reporting issues - 2.3.10 Ensure all staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
-The training should be regularly updated, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 2.3.11 Ensure that all staff, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies, including low level concerns and allegations against staff. - 2.3.12 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website. - 2.3.13 Ensure that this policy is available publicly either via the school website or by other means. - 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.
+- the process for making referrals to children's social care - the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - the role of filtering and monitoring and the process for reporting issues. - 2.3.10 Ensure all staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
+The training should be regularly updated, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 2.3.11 Ensure that all staff, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies, including low level concerns and allegations against staff. - 2.3.12 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school.
+This can be found on the school website. - 2.3.13 Ensure that this policy is available publicly either via the school website, or by other means. - 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Where a school places a pupil with an alternative provision provider, it continues to be responsible for the safeguarding of that pupil and should be satisfied that the placement meets the pupil's needs.